-County College of Morris (CCM) offers four degrees: the Associate in Arts, the Associate in Fine Arts, the Associate in Science and the Associate in Applied Science.
+County College of Morris (CCM) offers four degrees: the Associate of Arts, the Associate of Fine Arts, the Associate of Science and the Associate of Applied Science.
 These degrees are offered in several specialized fields.

 The Associate of Arts degree (A.A.) is a university-parallel program designed specifically for students who wish to transfer to a four-year college or university after graduating or for those who desire to complete a two-year degree program in liberal education.

 The Associate of Fine Arts degree (AFA) focuses on developing an understanding of the specific arts disciplines of either design, dance, drama or visual arts through the intensive study of technique, history, theory and hands-on approaches in studio work and/or performance.
 The Associate in Fine Arts degree is designed to provide students with the knowledge necessary to achieve seamless articulation in a Bachelor of Fine Arts program.

 The Associate of Science degree (A.S.) is awarded to those who have successfully completed programs intended as pre-baccalaureate in such areas as biology, business administration, criminal justice, engineering, mathematics, public administration and science.